Liverpool Airport Family Travel Guide

 One of these destinations is Majorca.
 Last year, we flew to Majorca for the second time as family, but for the first time as a family of four.
 We also flew with my friend who has a flying phobia and her husband and toddler too.
 From Liverpool Airport, Palma, Majorca is only a 2.5 hour direct flight away with either EasyJet, Ryan Air or Thomson.
 The mini destination guides on the JLA airport website provide useful information including time zones, currency, weather etc. Majorca is best enjoyed between May and September where the temperatures can reach a high of 26 degrees.
 The guides also supply an overview of the type of holiday you can have – so you can make sure all needs are met whether you are a beach type or culture vulture or both!

 I noted the recommendation for the Caves of Drach in Porto Cristo.
 We all enjoyed our trip there, including the girls.
 The Caves of Drach are magical caves with stalactites and stalagmites which wind further down to lakes and finally to a dimly lit arena.
 Once everyone is seated, these boats appear from the darkness with a small orchestra and play a concert.
-It even transfixed a 3 and 4 year old, who also enjoyed the mini boat trip in the caves afterwards!
+It even transfixed a 3 and 4 year old, who also enjoyed the mini boat trip in the caves afterward!
 This was the perfect activity for a rainy day.

 A further nice touch on the website are the “Don’t Miss’ sections which include recommendations for local restaurants and other places to visit.
-A major plus point in functionality is the time saving bonus – once you have decided on your destination, you can search for the best deal and flights available on the same web page, as the site uses Skyscanner travel search engine for locating flights.
+A major plus point in functionality is the time-saving bonus – once you have decided on your destination, you can search for the best deal and flights available on the same web page, as the site uses Skyscanner travel search engine for locating flights.
 Job done!

 Flying with little ones can obviously raise the stress levels, and it is great to see that some airports are raising the bar when it comes to family travel.
 Family only security lines are becoming more commonplace and several larger airports even have soft play areas.
 Liverpool Airport may not have a soft play area but it has recently introduced Fast Track Family Parking – A service which is only available if you pre-book.
 It features a dedicated entrance and exit route away from the main airport traffic and has wider spaces perfect for getting to child car seats.
 Located just a minute’s walk from the terminal building, booking the Fast Track Family also gets you 4 FREE Fast Track tickets (2 adult and 2 child), enabling you to save time at Security and get through to the Departure Lounge and relax more quickly.
 The airport also has a picnic area near gates 3-10 and many of the restaurants provide children’s menus.